Order any Harmony Kit directly with a credit/debit card! Save 20% with code: BELL20 through July 1! Enjoy fast shipping & secure checkout! Shop Now

 Teacher well-being encompasses physical health, social, emotional, and psychological dimensions.
 It connects educators’ sense of purpose and fulfillment from their profession, ability to manage stress, and overall job satisfaction.

-“Through the Collaborating Districts Initiative (CDI), CASEL has learned that schools are more effective at teaching and reinforcing SEL for students when they also cultivate SEL competencies in adults.” (casel.org)
+“Through the Collaborating Districts Initiative (CDI), CASEL has learned that schools are more effective at teaching and reinforcing relationship skills for students when they also cultivate relationship competencies in adults.” (casel.org)

 To promote educator well-being and avoid teacher burnout, it is critical to look out for the signs of teacher burnout, which can include the following: